haesbaert/ocaml-processor/README.md

 ## Future Work

-* Windows support, hopefully I work on this when I get a more comfortable windows environment to develop.
+* Windows support, hopefully I work on this when I get a more comfortable Windows environment to develop.
 * Cache topology would be welcome as well.
 * CPU model/brand, there is some support but I want to make it right before publishing.